lkuffo/wdps2021_assignment1/README.md

 To run our code, follow these steps:

+1. Upgrade pip: `pip3 install --upgrade pip`

-1. Install the needed dependencies: `pip install -r requirements.txt`
+2. Install the needed dependencies: `pip3 install -r requirements.txt`

+3. Start elastic search local server `sh es/start_elasticsearch_server.sh`.
+Wait a few seconds until elastic search is started.

-2. Run the code: Two alternatives
+4. Run the code: Two alternatives

-   - You can run the code by running the .sh file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
-And for the scoring input and output: `data/sample_annotations.tsv sample_predictions.tsv`
+   - You can run the code by running the `sh main.sh` file which assumes the following paths for input and output respectively:  `data/sample.warc.gz  sample_predictions.tsv`.
+And for the scoring input and output: `data/sample_annotations.tsv sample_predictions.tsv`.
+This will execute the Entity Linker and the `score.py` file to calculate accuracy, recall and f1 score.

-   - You can also run the code by running `python3 main.py data/sample.warc.gz`.
+   - You can also run the code separately by running `python3 main.py data/sample.warc.gz`.
 The latter parameter is the input of the WARC file.
 Then run `python3 score.py data/sample_annotations.tsv sample_predictions.tsv`.
 The latter parameters are the expected samples and the output file of the *main.py* program respectively.

+5. NOTE: On the first run, the program will download about 800MB of data corresponding to the spaCy models.

 ## 4. Limitations